oneapi-src/oneTBB/doc/main/tbb_userguide/Floating_Point_Settings.rst

 Otherwise, if floating-point settings are not captured to the context, or a context is not explicitly specified, the settings captured during the task arena initialization are used.

 In a nested call to a parallel algorithm that does not use the context of a task group with explicitly captured floating-point settings, the outer-level settings are used.
-If none of the outer-level contexts capture floating-point settings, the settings captured during task scheduler initialization are used.
+If none of the outer-level contexts capture floating-point settings, the settings captured during task arena initialization are used.

 It guarantees that: